futurerealitylab/FRL.IO/README.md

 PLEASE SEE TEMPORARY HOTFIX BELOW.

-Drag the `XRManager` prefab into your scene.
+Drag the `XRPlayer` prefab into your scene.
 Then, look at the `XRManager` Component:

 ![XRManager](https://github.com/futurerealitylab/FRL.XR/blob/master/Documentation/XRManager.PNG)